swipetor/swipetor-ui/README.md

 - Comments on videos
 - Notifications for new comments and other interactions

-## Installation & Setup
+## Swipetor-UI Setup

 The software is provided as is, no guarantees.
-Follow the [installation guide](docs/setup) to setup your own instance on your laptop or server.
+Follow the [installation guide](docs/setup.md) to setup your own instance on your laptop or server.

 ## Cloud Hosting